regan-hamel/SCI_2020/README.md

 ## SCI_2020

-This repository contains the analysis scripts and data from our recent pre-print: <a href="link here when availableXX" target="_blank"> Hamel R, <i>et al</i>.
+This repository contains the analysis scripts from our recent pre-print: <a href="link here when availableXX" target="_blank"> Hamel R, <i>et al</i>.
 Time-resolved single-cell RNAseq profiling identifies a novel Fabp5-expressing subpopulation of inflammatory myeloid cells in chronic spinal cord injury. <i>bioRxiv</i> XXXX (2020) - BioRxiv link will be here asap</a>

-- `Data`:
-    + `Counts`: contains the raw gene-cell matrix for all samples.
-To replicate the entire analysis, dowload this folder and adjust the directory in the first analysis script, ''
-    + `Normalized_Counts`: contains the normalized gene-cell matrix for all samples.
-    + `sce.RDS`: the SingleCellExperiment object comprising all the cells that passed quality control and their respective raw counts, normalized counts, and metadata.
-To replicate the figures, download this object and adjust the directories accordingly.
-    + `Sample_Data`: contains the sample-specific molecule information in an `h5` format, and a `raw_feature_bc_matrix` folder containing the raw, unfiltered cell-gene counts.
-To replicate the analysis from barcode swapping, download these folders and adjust the `1.
-Barcode Swapping.Rmd` directories to the `h5` files.
-To process the data without adjusting for barcode swapping, update the `2.
-EmptyDrops.Rmd` directories to the `raw_feature_bc_matrix` folders.
-    + `Extended_Data_Fig1d`: contains the data from Arneson et al., 2018 (GEO: GSE101901), Hammond et al., 2019 (GEO: GSE121654), Zeisel et al., 2018 (loom file from http://mousebrain.org/loomfiles_level_L6.html), and Van Hove et al., 2019 (from http://www.brainimmuneatlas.org/download.php) that was used to generate Extended Data Figure 1d
+To replicate or explore our findings, download the data (fastq [requires Cell Ranger, then script 1], raw counts [insert to script 3] , or normalised counts [insert to script 4+]) from the GEO (TBD) and process them with the scripts in this repository.

 - `Scripts`:
     + `Data_Analysis`: contains all `R markdown` scripts used to analyse the scRNAseq data.